rnfor-pro/DevOps/monitoring-logging/README.md

 ArgoCD
 ---

-Then install ArgoCD.
 ArgoCD is a declarative, GitOps continuous delivery tool for Kubernetes.
 It allows users to maintain and manage Kubernetes applications using Git repositories as the source of truth for the desired application state.
 ArgoCD automates the deployment, monitoring, and lifecycle management of applications in Kubernetes clusters.

 ```
 kubectl create namespace argocd